Here is our New Family Member. Living in the middle of nowhere, close to the…

 You Have One Leg Shorter Than the Other Leg

-As I was cooking supper, G was asking me if I knew of a tattoo cream that could fade unwanted tattoos.
+You Have One Leg Shorter Than the Other Leg is an analogy that I used with as I was cooking supper.
+G was asking me if I knew of a tattoo cream that could fade unwanted tattoos.
 I said yes, but I doubted if they worked.
 Most people get them lasered off and that is WAY more painful (so I’ve heard) then actually getting the tattoo.
 Then she proceeded to tell me ALL the tattoos she was planning.
-I sat.
-I listened.
-I cooked.
+I sat, listened, and cooked.
 She talked some more.

 What I am against is just randomly choosing odd things that have no meaning, no purpose, not even a good design or misspelled words….G wants barbed wire around her wrist.
 Barbed Wire.
 There are some other insanely ridiculous things she wants.
 I have no doubt she will, one day, rather spend her money on a tattoo then food or shelter.
 That is just how her brain works.
 She also does not feel pain, at all….not even when she cut her toe off.
 She does not feel it.

 I found this website The Lifelong Effects of Fetal Alcohol Syndrome Good Parenting Is Not Enough that was written by Deborah Hage.
-I scanned through this document….all the while nodding my head.
-I asked G to get some paper and pencil….read the article and write down what her thoughts were and what were similar characteristics that she had.
+I scanned through this document, all the while nodding my head.
+Then, I asked G to get some paper and pencil.
+She read the article and wrote down what her thoughts were.
+Next, she listed what were similar characteristics that she had.
 She did what I asked, though 1/2 through, she said she really did not understand what she was reading.
 That did not surprise me, so I sat down with her and I broke it down for her.